sdu-be-22/pizza-ordering/README.md

 * Kadyr Zhassulan

 ### Description:
 This project is about ordering pizza.
-I chose these topic because as you know nowadays pizza is one of the well-known type of food.
+We chose these topic because as you know nowadays pizza is one of the well-known type of food.
 Also there are many type of pizza.
 That's why pizza was suitable for my project.

 ### Screen:
 ![2022-05-19 (8)](https://user-images.githubusercontent.com/78751888/169157769-2d2e442f-e512-46d7-ab68-40fc13d1b8bd.png)